empowerID/empowernow_docs/docs/source_content/________newdesign10_analytics.md

 * **Spend:** Uses `usage.cost_usd` if present or prices by tokens/model; falls back to tool `cost_per_call` (from Tool Registry) when appropriate.
 * **Hot counters:** Keeps daily spend per `tenant_id` and per‑request cost (for stream tripwires or UX).
 * **Budgets (optional governance):** Simple **daily/monthly** counters by tenant/project/user scope in Redis, with `PUT /v1/budgets/limit` + `GET /v1/budgets/state`.
 (This is **in addition to** passport budgets enforced by Gateway/BFF.)
+* **Category pending semantics:** When `policy_snapshot.category_pending == true`, attribute counters to `uncategorized` by default while surfacing `proposed_category` for the pending queue and dashboards.
+After apply, future receipts attribute to the chosen category.

 > You can later back your budgets/ledger with **Postgres** and your events with **ClickHouse/S3**; the receipt ingest path stays the same.

+### Optional Prompt Journal integration (raw mode)
+- Analytics includes a publisher wrapper that, when raw mode is allowed and `PROMPT_JOURNAL_DSN` is set, writes raw prompt events to a separate Postgres database `prompt_journal` (pgvector‑enabled) and forwards a sanitized copy to Kafka/ClickHouse.
+- Large raw payloads (>1MB) are gzip+base64 encoded with size metadata; sanitized forwards contain no payload bodies.
+- Environment:
+  - `PROMPT_JOURNAL_DSN`: DSN for the dedicated `prompt_journal` database (on the shared Postgres server).
+  - `RAW_PROMPT_MODE`: enable raw acceptance (policy/tenant‑scoped).
+  - `RAW_PUBLISH_ALLOWLIST`: tenants allowed for raw.

 ---